nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `DATE` input must be in `YYYY-MM-DD` format.
 * `DATE` accepts any date (past or future) as long as it is valid.
 For example, `2022-02-29` is invalid as 2022 is not a leap year.
 * `TIME` input must be in 24-hr format of `HHmm`.
-* In the event where more than one name is matches `NAME` input, you would need to specify using `INDEX` of the list shown.
+* In the event where more than one name matches `NAME` input, you would need to specify using `INDEX` of the list shown.
   * This is similar to the scenario 2 in `edit` and `flag` commands.

 Example: